Developer Guide

 The following steps summarize how to regenerate this documentation.

-1. Install sphinx and numpydoc.
+1. Install sphinx, numpydoc, `sphinx-rtd-theme`_ and IPython.
 Do not forget to set the path to numpydoc in site_cfg.py if it is not installed in a standard location for Python packages on your platform.
 A recent \mbox{\LaTeX} distribution is required, too, for example TeX Live.
 Depending on your OS/platform, it can be in the form of one or several packages.

 2. Edit the rst files in doc/ directory using your favorite text editor - the ReST format is really simple, so nothing fancy is needed.
 Follow the existing files in doc/; for reference also check reStructuredText Primer, Sphinx Markup Constructs and docutils reStructuredText.